 1. Work Longer

 One of the simplest ways to defer RMDs and the taxes on those withdrawals is to continue working.
-If you’re still working at age 73 or beyond and contributing to an employer’s 401(k), the IRS allows you to delay taking RMDs from those accounts.
+If you’re still working at age 73 or beyond and contributing to an employer’s 401(k) plan, the IRS allows you to delay taking RMDs from those accounts.

 Whether it makes sense to continue working to delay RMD taxes depends on a variety of factors, including your health, retirement goals and overall financial situation.
 If you enjoy your job and have no serious health issues that prevent you from doing it, delaying retirement might make sense for you.
 However, you may want to first consult with a professional to help you make the right decision.

 Another possibility for delaying or minimizing taxes on RMDs is donating some of your distributions to a qualified charity.
 Qualified charitable distributions, or QCDs, allow you to transfer money from an IRA to an eligible nonprofit organization without being taxed.
-While these distributions aren’t taxable they still count toward satisfying your required minimum distributions for the year.
-You can donate up to $108,000 from your IRA as a QCD in 2025 and up to $115,000 in 2026 to avoid taxes if:
+While these distributions aren’t taxable, they still count toward satisfying your RMDs for the year.

 - Your IRA custodian agrees to transfer the funds to your chosen charity on your behalf.
-(You can’t donate directly.)
+(You can’t donate the funds directly.)

 - You don’t claim that donation as a charitable deduction on your taxes.